fengjixuchui/HyperVisor-Injector/README.md

 ## [ How To Use Injector ? ]

 # make sure you enable Hyper-V support in bios
+some motherboards will name it differently so please look up before using

 make sure your dll is in the same folder
 **re-name** your dll to **rwx1.dll** if not it wont inject